Who are we and what do we do?

-This website, www.evidencebased.education and any of its subdomains (e.g., alp.evidencebased.education) are owned and operated by INJ Associates Ltd t/a Evidence Based Education.
+This website, www.evidencebased.education and any of its subdomains (e.g., alp.evidencebased.education) are owned and operated by INJ Associates Ltd, trading as Evidence Based Education.
 We provide professional development programmes and consultancy services in the areas of education research, evaluation and assessment.

 If you contact the owners of this website, you do so at your own discretion and any personal details are given at your own risk.

 If you visit a website operated by a third-party through a link included on our website, that website may have different privacy and security policies.
 We do not have control over any websites other than our own and take no responsibility for information given to any other website.

 When using this website, you may be asked to enter information about yourself for a specific reason and by doing so you are consenting to our use of that information.
 The purpose for collecting this information will be made clear.

 The type of personal information we may collect about you includes: